Pikeville, Jackson County, Alabama

 Pikeville is an unincorporated community in northern Jackson County, Alabama, United States.
 Pikeville is named for the fact that the community was located at the head of a turnpike.

-Places to Go
+Local features

-This unincorporated community is home to the Pikeville Store.
+This unincorporated community is home to the Pikeville Store N Deli.

+The Pikeville Store-N-Deli has been described by regional media as a longstanding local institution in Jackson County.